Phishing-Resistant Authentication

 | Harsh environment; no PKI and no desire to build one | Path 3 — FIDO2 NFC Security Keys |

-The key insight: all three paths terminate at Entra ID.
+The key insight: all four phishing-resistant paths terminate at Entra ID.
 You are not choosing between "cloud" and "on-prem."
-You are choosing the hardware token that fits your workplace.
+You are choosing the authenticator that fits your workforce.

 Path 1: Windows Hello for Business — The Easy Button